fluteds/batch/readme.md

 ## Scripts

-Collection of Batch, CMD, Powershell, Bash and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.
+Collection of Batch, Bash, CMD, Powershell, Bash and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.

 > [!TIP]
 > If any of the scripts don't work, run the script again with Administrator rights.